-The two courses at the Westchester Country Club were laid out just after the end of the Great War with the West designed as a championship layout for tournament play and the shorter South used for more recreational purposes.
+The two courses at the Westchester Country Club opened in 1922, with the West designed as a championship layout for tournament play and the shorter South used for more recreational purposes.

 The three-time US Amateur Open champion turned golf course architect Walter Travis designed the two layouts at Rye in upstate New York and the hilly terrain provided the perfect setting for Travis to route the West course fairways in a unique, challenging manner.